Signal Culture Cook Book

 The Signal Culture Cookbook is a collection of techniques and creative practices employed by artists working in the field of media arts.
 Contributors to the cookbook include Atif Akin, Brett Ian Balogh, Jason Bernagozzi, Michael Betancourt, Alan Bigelow, Michael Bosworth, Angélica Piedrahita, Carl Diehl, Nicholas Economos, Jesse England, Pascale Gustin, Darius Kazemi, Eric Leonardson, Evan Merz, Ellen Pearlman, Kristin Reeves, Stephanie Rothenberg, Bill Sack, Ruth Sergel, Michael Trigilio, Lee Montgomery, Charles Woodman, and Judson Wright.

-The Signal Culture Cookbook will be available soon!
-You can find out more information by visiting the Signal Culture Cookbook web page.
+You can find out more information by visiting the

 Experimental Television Center's Early Media Instruments 8-DVD set

 We will be taking pre-orders for the second round of DVD's soon.

 The Early Media Instruments DVD Set features demonstrations by Dave Jones, Hank Rudolph and Benton C Bainbridge of some of the most influential real-time analog video processing tools used by media artists.
 Each DVD covers the purpose, operation and function of a specific instrument, including:

 • Paik / Abe Video Synthesizer

 • Rutt / Etra Model RE-4 Video Synthesizer